canjs/can-value/can-value.md

 fullName.value; // is "Grace Murray"
 ```

-You can use [can-reflect/observe.onValue can-reflect.onValue()] to listen for
+You can use [can-reflect/observe.onValue] to listen for
 when the observable value changes (because one of the values from which the
 observable derives its value changed):